eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 ### 3.7 Electronic attestation of attributes issued by or on behalf of a public sector body responsible for an authentic source (Pub-EAA) Providers

-As specified in the Regulation, an attestation may be issued by or on behalf of a public sector body responsible for an authentic source.
+As specified in the Regulation, an attestation may be issued by or on behalf of a public sector body responsible for an Authentic Source.
 This ARF calls such an attestation a PuB-EAA.
-An authentic source is a repository or system that contains and provides attributes about a natural or legal person or object.
-An authentic source moreover is legally considered to be a primary source of those attributes.
+For a description of Authentic Sources, see [Section 3.10](#310-authentic-sources).
 A public sector body primarily is a state, regional or local authority, or a body governed by public law.

 A PuB-EAA Provider, meaning a public sector body issuing PuB-EAAs, is not a QTSP.
 However, a PuB-EAA Provider has a qualified certificate, issued by a QTSP, that allows it to sign PuB-EAAs.
-A Relying Party verifies a PuB-EAA by first verifying the signature over the PuB-EAA, and subsequently verifying the signature of the PuB-EAA Provider certificate.
+A Relying Party verifies a PuB-EAA by first verifying the signature over the PuB-EAA, and subsequently verifying the signature of the qualified PuB-EAA Provider certificate.
 For more details, refer to [Section 6.6.3.6](#6636-relying-party-instance-verifies-the-authenticity-of-the-pid-or-attestation).

 The Regulation stipulates that PuB-EAAs, like QEAAs, have the same legal effect as attestations in paper form.
+It is up to the Member States to define terms and conditions for the provisioning of Pub-EAAs, but PuB-EAA Providers will comply with the same technical specifications and standards as Providers of PIDs and other attestations.

 For the precise and legally binding definitions and obligations regarding the issuance of PuB-EAAs, please refer to the Regulation.